-In 2009, the Boston Bruins acquired veteran Mark Recchi in an effort for the team to gain some valuable veteran leadership.
-As a result the Bruins traded Matt Lashoff and Martins Karsums to the Tampa Bay Lightning for Recchi.
-Lashoff only played in seventeen games for the Lightning and Karsums left the NHL after the 2008-2009 season to played in the KHL.
+In 2009, the Bruins acquired veteran Mark Recchi in an effort for the team to gain some valuable veteran leadership.
+As a result, the Bruins traded Matt Lashoff and Martins Karsums to the Tampa Bay Lightning for Recchi.
+Lashoff only played in seventeen games for the Lightning and Karsums left the NHL after the 2008-09 season to played in the KHL.

 In 1988 as the Bruins were in the midst of their march to a Stanley Cup Final berth, Boston went out and acquired longtime Edmonton Oilers goalie Andy Moog in exchange for Bruins goaltender Bill Ranford and Geoff Courtnall.

-This trade paid off for both teams that season as both the Edmonton Oilers and Boston Bruins made the Stanley Cup Final that season, with the Oilers sweeping the Bruins, but Moog provided the Bruins with solid goaltending for years to come.
+This trade paid off for both teams that season as both the Oilers and Bruins made the Stanley Cup Final that season, with the Oilers sweeping the Bruins, but Moog provided Boston with solid goaltending for years to come.

 Ranford provided the Oilers with so-so goaltending, despite the 1990 Stanley Cup win and Conn Smythe that year, before returning to Boston in January 1996.
 Moog became one of the top goaltenders in the NHL when he was with the Bruins.
-Although the Bruins never won a Stanley Cup during his time in Boston, he did bring the Bruins to two Stanley Cup Finals.
+Although the Bruins never won a Stanley Cup during his time with them, he did bring the Bruins to two Stanley Cup Finals.

-Moog really was an underrated goalie during his time in Boston and didn’t get enough credit for his talent and skill.
+Moog really was an underrated goalie and didn’t get enough credit for his talent and skill.
 This simply was a pretty solid deal for the Bruins.